SOFZP/Solana-Stake-Pools-Research/README.md

 ## ⚠️ Disclaimer

 I am currently working on a unified script that automates validator eligibility checks across multiple Solana stake pools using official APIs and on-chain data.

+All data in this document is sourced from **open and public sources** as of June 2025.
+While care has been taken to ensure accuracy, **I am not responsible for changes in delegation policies, pool criteria, or any decisions made by these third-party stake pools**.

+Use at your own discretion.

 Community feedback and contributions are welcome!